jainapatel13/dojo_rules/introduction.md

 Hi!
 My name is Jaina

-This is an introduction
+This includes a detailed description of things and me Because this is no more an introduction.
-afiueefh
-Making Changes